bodrick/awesome/TOPICS.md

 ## transparent-encrypiotn

 *   [EaseFilterSDK/mini-filter-driver-framework](https://github.com/EaseFilterSDK/mini-filter-driver-framework) - A mini filter driver development framework allows you to develop minit filter driver with different features.

+## virtual-kvm

+*   [fiddyschmitt/SimpleKVM](https://github.com/fiddyschmitt/SimpleKVM) - Use multiple computers using the one monitor, mouse and keyboard

 ## dbgview